Study environment inspections

 A thriving community benefits the life of all students.
 Inspections provide information about how students are doing in their study communities and how the study environment could improve students’ well-being even more.

-As a result of the inspections, universities have compiled instructions and action models for study communities; these include an early intervention model, a programme on substance abuse prevention, and an action model for intervening in cases of harassment and inappropriate conduct.
+As a result of the inspections, institutions of higher education have compiled instructions and action models for study communities; these include an early intervention model, a programme on substance abuse prevention, and an action model for intervening in cases of harassment and inappropriate conduct.

-The instructions and action models for your study community can be found on your university’s website.
+The instructions and action models for your study community can be found on your community website.
 The website also contains instructions on who to contact about harassment, bullying or indoor air problems, or other problems in the study community.
-Your university’s students’ union representatives can provide you with more information.
+Your higher education institution or student union representatives can provide you with more information.